inglese

 Although the story says it was built for Pope Sixtus IV to allow the crossing of the Tiber, it was certainly built on the ruins of an old Roman bridge.
 The first structure may be attributed to the son of Septimius Severus, nicknamed Caracalla.
 After the flood of 792, the bridge was unusable until the Holy Year of 1475, when Pope Sixtus IV decided to build a completely new bridge.

-water pressure during the floods of the Tiber.
+It is divided into four arches and a round hole on the central pier, which serves to reduce the water pressure during the floods of the Tiber.
 Particular is the construction of the pavement that led to the horizontal line of the bridge to a gentle curvature "humpbacked."

 Elio Bridge